-Back To School With Stockton’s Very Own “Science Guy”, 45 year Stockton Science Teacher, Mr. Gary Underwood, by Lisa Nadig
+Back To School With Stockton’s Very Own “Science Guy”, 45 Year Stockton Science Teacher, Mr. Gary Underwood

 September 23, 2021, Stockton School Board Meeting, Stockton, IL: It’s time we all took a refresher course, a review of lessons learned in Science Class.
 Here to help us is 45 year Stockton High School Science Teacher, Mr. Gary Underwood.

-I would like to thank Mr. Underwood for our sorely needed science refresher course.
-It seems to me that “Science” is a word that’s become a political weapon, that it means whatever drives a certain financial or political agenda.
+We would like to thank Mr. Underwood for our sorely needed science refresher course.
+It seems that “Science” is a word that’s become a political weapon, that it means whatever drives a certain financial or political agenda.